If you are considering taking a family gap year or sabbatical from life to live in France, congrats, spending a year abroad can be life-changing.

-Just because everyone on tripadvisor says a certain spicy Tom Yum soup at the new Thai restaurant in San Francisco is to die for doesn’t mean you will love it too.
+Just because everyone on TripAdvisor says a particular spicy Tom Yum soup at the new Thai restaurant in San Francisco is to die for doesn’t mean you will love it too.
 It’s nice to have choices when you order food.

 Travel is just like that.

-And that is why you should pick a travel type like you would pick your main course on a food menu.
+And that is why you should pick a travel type like you would choose your main course on a food menu.